 Perhaps you’ve seen this picture of E.B.
-White, who wrote for the New Yorker, at work in his boat house overlooking Allen Cove.
+White, who wrote for The New Yorker, at work in his boat house overlooking Allen Cove.
 No dictionary or thesaurus at his side, not even a stack of books, just the manual typewriter.
 The picture might suggest that great writing can be accomplished in total isolation.
 That wasn’t true for past writers, and it isn’t true today.

-Late in 2017 we joined Scribophile, an online critiquing group.
-It has been in operation since 2008 and has several thousand.
-You earn ‘Karma Points’ by critiquing posted stories, poems, or essays.
+Late in 2017 I joined Scribophile, an online critiquing group.
+It has been in operation since 2008 and has thousands of members.
+You earn ‘Karma Points’ by reviewing posted stories, poems, or essays.
 It costs five Karma points to upload a short piece (typically less than 3,000 words).
 Once on the site, other members can provide detailed or general comments as well as line by line editing.
-As of January 2018, they claim to have had over 144,685 postings and 853,135 critiques.
+As of January 2018, they have had over 144,685 posted works and 853,135 critiques.

 Scribophile has some advantages over the face-to-face writer’s groups.
 It’s less intimidating and not uncommon to receive written comments on a story or essay within several hours of posting.
 Some Scribophile members are experienced writers and teachers, others are just beginners, so you can get all levels of review.
 Regardless, the site is valuable and worth joining.